CrypToolProject/CrypTool-2/CrypConsole/readme.md

 CrypConsole will now try to change the content of a TextInput component with name "plaintext".
 Here, the first argument defines the type of input ("text"), the second argument the component's name ("plaintext"), and the third argument the text.
 When you enclose everything in quotation marks, you can also enter spaces in your text.
 Instead of providing text, you can also input a text file.
 To do so, use "file,plaintext,FILENAME", where FILENAME is the name of the file that should be used.

-Still, we wont receive any output, since we did not define what output we expect.
+Still, we won't receive any output, since we did not define what output we expect.
 To do so, the -output option has to be used:
 ```
 CrypConsole -cwm=caesar.cwm -timeout=1 -input="text,plaintext, Hello world" -output=ciphertext
 ```